Conservation development: Community

 As a novel and intentional approach to human settlement, conservation communities can be designed to strengthen interconnectedness between community members as well as with the broader local community.
-Doug Makaroff, founder of Elkington Forest (recently renamed to Malahat Forest Estates) noted that “by building sustainable and relational communities, our lives are richer.”
+Doug Makaroff, founder of Elkington Forest (recently renamed to Malahat Forest Estates) noted that "by building sustainable and relational communities, our lives are richer."

 Examples

 Advantages

 The biggest advantage of conservation development is that it can protect species and ecosystems, preventing further habitat fragmentation and loss.
 By surveying the land and identifying the primary conservation areas where ecosystems are most at risk, communities are created without huge disruption to the environment.
 Conservation development also provides for secondary conservation areas, which provide corridors for animals to hunt, mate and travel through.

 However, any development will have some impact on the land.
 But by studying it, there are ways in which this can be mitigated.
 A developer can have native vegetation planted.
 Wildlife friendly native species could be introduced, while invasive species are monitored and controlled.
 Stormwater management systems are also used to "promote natural flow patterns and infiltration", considered a very important factor in minimizing a development's impact.

 There are several benefits from an economic standpoint.
 Conservation development allows developers to make themselves distinct in a competitive housing market.
 A developer can use an environmentally oriented marketing strategy, highlighting the benefits of the development to possible buyer with a green thumb.
 A final advantage of conservation development is that homes in these developments tend appreciate faster than their conventional counterparts.

 Pejchar et al. and Arendt cite a number of economic benefits that accrue to municipalities through conservation development.
 They include fewer public costs on maintenance and infrastructure, protecting open space without losing tax revenues, and avoiding the loss of ecological services like landscape stabilization, flood control and clean water.
 A municipality also experiences a reduced demand for public green space since it has been provided free of charge by the development.

 Lastly, there are a few social and recreational advantages to conservation development.
 With the smaller lots that accompany these houses, homeowners are likely to move into public green space and engage with their neighbors.
 Community events such as picnics or parties are more common.
 The protected green space also provides excellent recreational activities, such as hiking, jogging, or simply observing nature.
-It's hopeful that with this experience, people can reconnect with nature and develop a land ethic.
+It is hopeful that with this experience, people can reconnect with nature and develop a land ethic.